The Best Turkey Breed For Your Homestead

 |More flavor||More meat|

 I’ve raised BB White, BB Bronze, Narragansett, and Black Slate turkeys.
 And yes, I’ve butchered them myself!
 Most of the time I did the deed all on my own…with turkeys weighing up to 25 pounds.
-Is it easy?
-Heck No!
-But homesteaders aren’t really known for picking the easy path, are we?
-I didn’t think so.

 If you are concerned about the cost of feeding breeding stock over the winter, and you would like a fine Thanksgiving turkey, the Broad Breasted White is your bird.

-If you are interested in being self sufficient and keeping breeding stock to raise a new generation of turkeys each year, a heritage breed is what you want.
+If you are interested in being self-sufficient and keeping breeding stock to raise a new generation of turkeys each year, a heritage breed is what you want.

-Please leave a comment and tell me what kind of turkeys you raise on your homestead!
+Leave a comment and tell me what kind of turkeys you raise on your homestead!